 Gastrointestinal cancer is common, both in the United States and worldwide.
 Treatments are more effective when the cancer is detected at an early stage—which, unfortunately, can be a challenge.

-“Colorectal cancers are the most common and most treatable GI cancers in the United States,” says Yale Medicine’s Jeremy Kortmansky, MD, a medical oncologist and clinical associate professor of medicine at Yale School of Medicine.
+“Colorectal cancers are the most common and most treatable GI cancers in the United States,” says Yale Medicine’s Jeremy Kortmansky, MD, a medical oncologist.
 “About 5 to 10 percent occur from an inherited genetic risk factor, but the remaining cases happen sporadically.
 Most of these cases are related to unhealthy behaviors.”

 The good news is that healthy lifestyle changes can help reduce the risk for GI cancer.
 “There is a clear reduction in risk with a lifestyle that includes regular exercise, a low-fat diet high in fruits and vegetables, minimal red meat and moderate alcohol,” Dr. Kortmansky says.